Want to support S.E.A.R.CH.?

 *exceptions may be made depending on individual circumstances.

 Worldwide, we have a secret Facebook group, which is made open to those who complete a brief screening and wants to help further and support our mission.
-Online, S.E.A.R.CH. is a place where parents/caregivers of gender creative and trans children can come together for support, guidance, and encouragement.
-Since S.E.A.R.CH. on Facebook is a closed group, all members are screened prior to being accepted in the group.
-Currently, we have online members from all over the U.S.A. and Canada.
+Online, S.E.A.R.CH. is a place where parents/caregivers of gender non-conforming and trans children can come together for support, guidance, and encouragement.
+Since S.E.A.R.CH. on Facebook is a secret group, all members are screened prior to being accepted in the group.
+Currently, we have online members from all over the USA and several other countries.

 It is our hope that eventually all LGBT Centers will open their doors to S.E.A.R.CH., to provide their communities with a safe place for gender non-conforming children and their parents/caregivers.